 Meet the Staff

-Dr. Segovia facilitates the Centro Hispano team of one program coordinator, one mentoring program advisor, and four student assistants.
-Centro Hispano includes Hispanic cultural literacy, heritage and demographic workshops, community outreach, Hispanic faculty and staff network, opportunities for bilingual students, culturally focused pre-college advising, professional networking, and student resources including study area, cultural library, and student organizations.
-She also co-chairs the Latino Alliance for Southeastern North Carolina.
+Ms. Picazo began the role of Interim Director of Centro Hispano on August 1, 2013.
+She facilitates Centro Hispano’s diversity missions to support the rapidly growing number of Hispanic students applying, attending, and completing degrees at UNCW through heritage and demographic workshops, community outreach, Hispanic faculty and staff networking, opportunities for bilingual students, culturally focused pre-college advising, professional networking, and student resources including study area, cultural library, and student organizations.
+She also is the new co-chair of the Latino Alliance for Southeastern North Carolina.

 MI CASA Program Advisor of Centro Hispano; Office of Institutional Diversity and Inclusion